open-company/developer-onboarding/README.md

 Observers are better than Pub/Sub, which is better than Queued Data Pipelines, which are better than Synchronous Services.
 Observers and queues are more robust than synchronous services (eg. HTTP) and should be prefered where appropriate.

 We use the right language for the job.
 We are a polyglot team.
-We prefer polyglot developers who have learned how to learn.
+We prefer polyglot developers who have learned how to efficiently learn new things.

 The right language for the job is generally obvious due to a language feature or library implemented in the language that makes the job a much easier match for our [technical priorities](#technical-priorities).
 The job becomes much simpler, or more robust, or easier to test, etc.